Raid of Nassau: Landing and capture

-When the guns at Fort Nassau were heard by the attackers, they realized the element of surprise was lost and aborted the assault.
+When the attackers heard the guns at Fort Nassau, they realized they lost the element of surprise and aborted the assault.
 The elements of the fleet then rejoined in Hanover Sound, roughly six nautical miles east of Nassau.
 There Hopkins held council, and a new plan of attack was developed.
 In some accounts, Hopkins' lieutenant, John Paul Jones, suggested a new landing point and then led the action.
 But one historian argues that this was unlikely, as Jones was unfamiliar with the local waters, unlike many of the captains present in the council.
 It is also possible that the landing force was led by Cabots lieutenant, Thomas Weaver, who was also familiar with the area.
-With the force enlarged by 50 sailors, the three ships, with Wasp offering additional covering support, carried it to a point south and east of Fort Montagu, where they made an unopposed landing between 12:00 and 2:00 pm.
+With the force enlarged by 50 sailors, the three ships—with Wasp offering additional covering support—carried it to a point south and east of Fort Montagu, where they made an unopposed landing between 12:00 and 2:00 pm.
 This was the first amphibious landing conducted by what would become the United States Marine Corps.

 A British lieutenant named Burke led a detachment out from Fort Montagu to investigate the American activity.
 Given that he was severely outnumbered, he opted to send a flag of truce to determine their intentions.
 From this he learned that their objective was the seizure of powder and military stores.
-In the meantime, Browne arrived at Fort Montagu with another eighty militiamen.
-Upon learning the size of the advancing force, he ordered three of the fort's guns fired, and withdrew all but a few men back to Nassau.
-He himself retired to the governor's house, and most of the militiamen also returned to their homes rather than attempting to resist the Americans.
+In the meantime, Browne arrived at Fort Montagu with another 80 militiamen.
+Upon learning the size of the advancing force, he ordered three of the fort's guns fired and withdrew all but a few men back to Nassau.
+Browne retired to the governor's house, and most of the militiamen also returned to their homes rather than attempting to resist the Americans.
 Browne sent Burke out to parley with the American force a second time, in order to "wait on the command officer of the enemy to know his errand and on what account he had landed his troops."